coderharry1/HomeCare-AI--Metricon/README.md

 ---

-## ✅ The Solution — SiteScribe-AI
+## ✅ The Solution — HomeCare-AI

-SiteScribe-AI is a multi-agent AI system that solves all five problems **in seconds**:
+HomeCare-AI is a multi-agent AI system that solves all five problems **in seconds**:

 ✅ Converts informal customer chats into professional formal resolution notes\
 ✅ Detects emotional tone and frustration level with confidence scoring\